Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Negotiating with buyers to handle code violations after closing can be useful.
 Consider the following points:

-• Buyer-Seller Agreement: Work with the buyer to find a solution that satisfies both parties, ensuring comfort with the outcome.
+- Buyer-Seller Agreement: Work with the buyer to find a solution that satisfies both parties and ensures comfort with the outcome.

 What are the advantages and disadvantages of selling “as-is” to a cash buyer?